connctd/stack-kit/README.md

 ## logging

-The logging package provides utilities for go-kit logger so stackriver can correctly parse the received logs.
+The [logging](https://godoc.org/github.com/connctd/stack-kit/logging) package provides utilities for go-kit logger so stackriver can correctly parse the received logs.
-Is always assumed that the JSONLogger will be used.
-The logging package currently helps with
+It is always assumed that the JSONLogger will be used.
+The logging package currently helps with:

 * setting the correct severity
 * correctly formatted error reports